humdrum-tools/humdrum-documentation/guide/ch05/index.md

   Null token                 The period (.) either alone on a single record or separated from
                              other characters by a tab.
 Appears only in data records.
   Null data record           A data record consisting only of null tokens.
-  Spine                      A column-like \"path\" of information \-- including data records,
+  Spine                      A column-like "path" of information \-- including data records,
                              local comments, and interpretations.
   -------------------------- ----------------------------------------------------------------------------
-*Humdrum Terminology* As a supplement to the above \"positive\" definition of the Humdrum syntax, we can also describe various inputs that do *not* conform to the Humdrum syntax:
+*Humdrum Terminology* As a supplement to the above "positive" definition of the Humdrum syntax, we can also describe various inputs that do *not* conform to the Humdrum syntax: